 Michael English focuses his practice primarily on commercial litigation in state and federal courts.
-The clients he represents span an array of industries, including oil and gas, banking, manufacturing, construction, software, retail and media.
+The clients he represents span an array of industries, including oil and gas, manufacturing, construction, software, retail and media.

 Michael zealously advocates for his clients and strives to bring value to each one, whether he is prosecuting or defending claims for a variety of business torts.